Insoft-UK/PrizmSDK/install.md

-# BUILD & Installing PrizmSDK for macOS
+# Build and Install PrizmSDK for macOS

 ### Environment Paths
 > Ensure macOS can locate the PrizmSDK by adding it to your system’s environment paths.